Chapter

 server

-Devices that
+° Devices that support

 WAP are called